charliecjung/Chicken-Crossing/README.md

 Hello,

-Here are the instructions to your game:
+Here are the instructions to my game:

 Arrow Keys are for movement.
 Up Arrow - Up